Bahujan Vikas Aaghadi: Career

 In 2009, in the 15th Lok Sabha election, Bahujan Vikas Aaghadi won the Palghar seat and Baliram Jadhav became the first member of parliament from the party.

 Aaghadi lost the 16th Lok Sabha election to BJP's Chintaman Vanga.

 In 2009 Maharashtra Legislative Assembly election, Bahujan Vikas Aaghadi bagged two seats: Boisar where Vilas Tare and Nalasopara where Kshitij Thakur won the elections.

 In the 2014 Maharashtra Legislative Assembly election, Bahujan Vikas Aaghadi increased its tally to 3 seats, holding Boisar and Nalasopara and adding Vasai where Hitendra Thakur won.

 Vasai Virar Municipal Corporation

 In 2015, The BVA swept the Vasai Virar Municipal Corporation polls by winning 106 seats.
 Vasai elected its first woman Mayor, Pravina Thakur for Bahujan Vikas Aaghadi.
 Pravina Thakur is married to Hitendra Thakur, MLA from Vasai.

 Many of the winners faced no opposition candidate.
 The BVA is one of the strongest parties in Vasai-Virar region.

 2019 Assembly election

 In the 2019 Assembly Elections, Bahujan Vikas Aghadi won all three of the seats it contested.
-The newly elected MLA's are Rajesh Raghunath Patil, Kshitij Thakur, and Hitendra Thakur.
+The newly elected MLA's were Rajesh Raghunath Patil, Kshitij Thakur, and Hitendra Thakur.

+2024 Assembly election

+In the 2024 Assembly Elections, Bahujan Vikas Aghadi lost all six seats it contested.